 The Radiation Safety Officer Training course will be given at several locations.
 The current locations are given below.
 We can also offer these courses at your site to fit your needs.

-Continuing Education Units: Approved for Continuing Units by the American Academy of Health Physics (AAHP), The American Society of Radiologic Technicians (ASRT) and the American Board of Industrial Hygiene (ABIH).
+Continuing Education Units: Approved for Continuing Units by the American Academy of Health Physics (AAHP), The American Society of Radiologic Technologists (ASRT) and the American Board of Industrial Hygiene (ABIH).
 For the AAHP, the units granted are 32 C.E.
 Units, for the ASRT, it is 30.5 units and for the ABIH, it is 4.5 CM points.
 We will apply for Continuing Education Credits from other organizations if you will contact us at least 45 days prior to taking the course.
 Approval from other organizations is usually easy to get but some require that application be made prior to the course.

 Atlanta, Georgia (Click on link for dates and more details)